It’s common for non-professional and new researchers to have trouble establishing rapport in qualitative interviews.

-In the internet age, privacy is on many people’s minds.
+Digital privacy is on many people’s minds.
 Even if the person you’re interviewing seems warmed up at this point, you can warm them up even more by explaining exactly what you will do with their data and how you will protect it.

 Say something like this:

 “I also wanted to promise you that only a few people will ever hear the audio or see pictures (or video) from our interview today.
 We will keep all the audio and pictures private and we’ll never put it on YouTube or anything like that.”